 As the daughter of a vet, dogs have been a big part of Lesley's life since she was a child.
 While volunteering at local rescues after moving to LA, Lesley quickly became aware of the devastating number of healthy, family-friendly dogs that were being euthanized in the shelters due to lack of space.
 In 2009, Lesley mustered up the courage to leave her comfortable pharmaceutical sales job and vowed to make as big of a dent as she could in this misconception and resulting shelter overcrowding crisis.
 Armed with dog-loving, intelligent, loyal volunteers who share Lesley’s can-do attitude, Wags and Walks has quickly become the fastest growing dog rescue organization in Los Angeles.

 From the time she can remember, Erica has been an animal lover.
 As a young child, she had a family cat as well as many fish and birds.
 At 10 years old, she finally convinced her parents to add a dog to the family, which led to 3 amazing family dogs over the years.
 In the fall of 2011, after offering to foster an American Bulldog named Cupcake, Erica met Lesley Brog and it became clear she had to be a part of the Wags & Walks team.
-Since joining Wags & Walks, Erica has adopted 3 Wags dogs - Charlie an 80 pound pit bull, Brynn a 35 pound timid pit bull and Heartly a boxer/pointer/lab with all the confidence in the world!
+Since joining Wags & Walks, Erica has adopted 3 Wags dogs - Charlie an 80 pound pit bull, Brynn a 45 pound timid pit bull and Heartly a boxer/pointer/lab with all the confidence in the world!
 Erica's parents and brother have all adopted Wags & Walks dogs as well!
-As Wags & Walks Adoption Event Coordinator, Erica coordinates all of the regularly scheduled adoption events for Wags & Walks, fosters many dogs for the organization and keeps our website up to date!
+Erica coordinates many of our adoption events for Wags & Walks, fosters dogs for the organization and keeps our website up to date!

 Annika’s love for animals started early growing up in a household filled with pets ranging from rats, snakes, hamsters, guinea pigs, birds, cats and most importantly dogs.
 From a young age, she was passionate about helping animals in need and giving back to the community.
 After graduating from college with a degree in Communication from SDSU and spending 11 great years in San Diego, Annika moved to LA in 2012 where she became increasingly aware of the number of dogs needing homes.
 That inspired her to rescue two pit bulls, Harley and Cash.
 And it was because of them that she got involved with LARPBO (Los Angeles Responsible Pit Bull Owners).
 It was through LARPBO that she not only met her husband (fellow dog lover, founder and head trainer Troy Smith) but was also connected to Wags and Walks!
 Shortly thereafter Annika and Troy welcomed their first foster for Wags, a mama Pit Bull named Perdita, and her 8 four-week old puppies.
 From then on Annika knew her heart was in rescue, so she continued to volunteer and officially joined the team full time in January of 2017.
 Annika’s goals are to help increase awareness about rescues by creating a positive image of all dogs (especially Pit Bulls), and to encourage people to dream more, act more and love more!